nafiur94/file-encryptor-maven-plugin/README.md

 mvn clean install
 ```

-After that, add the following code in your pom.xml file:
+After that, add the following code in your project's pom.xml file:

+## Pre-requisite
+1. Secret key should be strong enough to encrypt the source code.
+The secret key should be 16 characters long.
+2. Specify the directory where the source code is located.

 ## Encryption
 ```xml